Conformal Equivalence of Measures and Dynamics of Orthogonal Polynomials: Background

 In the following $g_\Omega$ denotes the Green's function for $\Omega$ with pole at infinity, while $g_\mu$ is the minimal-carrier Green's function.
-The minimal-carrier Green's function $g_\mu$ arises from an extention of the notion of Green's functions with pole at infinity to arbitrary Borel sets with bounded complement, see [\citep{stahltotik} Appendix A.V].
+The minimal-carrier Green's function $g_\mu$ arises from an extension of the notion of Green's functions with pole at infinity to arbitrary Borel sets with bounded complement \citep[see][Appendix A.V]{stahltotik}.
 In particular, one can consider the unbounded connected component of $\C \sm C$ for $C$ a bounded carrier of $\mu$, i.e. $C$ a bounded measurable set satisfying $\mu (\C \sm C ) = 0$.
 This unbounded component is not necessarily open.
 The Green's function $g_{\C \sm C}$ is then defined as the unique non-negative subharmonic function, which is harmonic and positive on the interior of $\C \sm C $ and satisfies

 which reflects the properties of the Green's function $g_\Omega$.
 The minimal-carrier Green's function $g_\mu$ is the supremum over all such $g_{\C \sm C}$ and satisfies

 where $c_\mu$ is the minimal-carrier capacity, i.e. the infimum of the capacities of the bounded carriers of $\mu$.